 Processes are central to all organizations.
 Designing and manufacturing a product involves a series of steps in a transformation process starting with raw materials acquisition and continuing through product production, delivery, and use.
 Determining and delivering a service involves a series of steps in setting service characteristics and providing the service.
-Specific theories and tools for managing, changing, and continuously improving business processes have been developed and are key ingredients to successfully managing businesses in our global economy.
+Specific theories and tools for managing, changing, and continuously improving business processes have been developed and are key ingredients to successfully managing businesses in the global economy.

 Students in this track develop key skills in communicating and working with people, particularly in planning and managing process changes.
 The focus in this track is on understanding key aspects of process design and analysis.

 Students are involved in case studies and industry projects dealing with actual process issues.
 Students in this track focus on developing knowledge and skills in product/service design and management, process improvement and problem solving, analysis of process costs, change management, team approaches to solving process problems, and project management skills.

 MGT 311 Human Resource Management 3

-MGT 352 Human Behavior in Organizations 3
+Human Behavior in Organizations

 MGT 433 Management Decision Analysis 3

 or MGT 468 Management Systems (3)

 or MGT 480 Team Management Skills (3)

-or MGT 494 ST: Quality and Human Resource

-Management (3)

 MGT 463 Strategic Management L 3

+OPM 450 Changing Business Processes L 3

 QBA 321 Applied Quality Analysis I L 3

 or SCM 432 Materials Management (3)

-QBA 450 Operations and Process Analysis L 3

 Total 18

 Because managing and controlling the quality of processes is a key issue in process management, students electing this track are strongly urged to also complete the Certificate in Quality Analysis.
-See "Certificate in Quality Analysis," page 153.
+See "Certificate in Quality Analysis," page 154.

-Although large corporate manufacturing and service firms will hire students in this new track, there will also be special opportunities for these students to have a strong positive impact in the many start-up and medium-sized businesses in Arizona.
+Although large corporate manufacturing and service firms will hire students in this new track, there will also be special opportunities for these students to have a strong positive impact in the many start-up and medium-size businesses in Arizona.
 Many management consulting firms that recruit college graduates are very interested in students from this track.

 Approved Electives for Management.
 The following electives have been approved for the management tracks.

 ACC 316 Management Uses of Accounting 3

 MGT 413 Compensation Management 3

 MGT 422 Training and Development 3

 MGT 423 Employee-Management Relations 3

 MGT 424 Employee Selection and Appraisal 3

 MGT 433 Management Decision Analysis 3

 MGT 434 Social Responsibility of Management 3

 MGT 440 Small Business and Entrepreneurship 3

-Venture Design and Development

-MGT 442 Small Business Management 3

 MGT 445 Business Plan Development 3

 MGT 459 International Management 3

 MGT 468 Management Systems 3

 MGT 480 Team Management Skills 3

-Special Topics
+MGT 494 Special Topics 3

 Fundamentals of Marketing Management

-QBA 450 Operations and Process Analysis L 3
+Changing Business Processes L

 Hot Links to Major in Management.
-Further information, hot links to courses and current faculty, and any updates on the undergraduate major in Management can be found at www.cob.asu.edu/mgt.
+More information, hot links to courses and faculty, and any updates on the undergraduate major in Management can be found on the Web at www.cob.asu.edu/mgt.